 Still not sure how to add herbs and spices to your cooking repertoire?
 A nutritionist or registered dietitian can help.
 You might even consider signing up for a cooking class!

-Sarah Chapel is a registered dietitian with Henry Ford Allegiance Health’s Department of Prevention and Community Health.
-She provides nutrition counseling services, education and healthy cooking demonstrations for community members, local groups and Henry Ford Allegiance Health staff.
+Sarah Chapel is a registered dietitian with Henry Ford Health’s Department of Prevention and Community Health.
+She provides nutrition counseling services, education and healthy cooking demonstrations for community members, local groups and Henry Ford Jackson Hospital staff.